-The Company, through its subsidiary NutraDried, recorded sales of \$5,279 (2015 - \$nil) to Spire Brands, LLC ("Spire").
-Spire is related to NutraDried by way of Creations' equity ownership interest in Spire; Creations is the non-controlling partner of NutraDried.
-The sales terms with Spire were governed by the Master Distribution Agreement ("MDA") between the Company and Spire and are on terms equivalent to those that prevail in arm's length transactions.
+The Company, through its subsidiary NutraDried, recorded sales of \$1,527 (2016 - \$5,279) to Spire Brands, LLC ("Spire").
+Spire is related to NutraDried by way of Creations' equity ownership interest in Spire; Creations is the non-controlling partner in NutraDried.
+The Company terminated its Master Distribution Agreement ("MDA") with Spire effective on January 15, 2017.
+The sales terms with Spire were governed by the MDA between the Company and Spire and were on terms equivalent to those that prevail in arm's length transactions.